-DATA ANALYSIS SMART GOALS & TARGETS EVIDENCE BASED STRATEGIES MONITORING Report card marks ✓ Curriculum Teaching and Learning: A Focus Secondary ME/DD Literacy Central staff will: Alternative report cards, Learning skills Anecdotal comments from teachers on Assessment Practices Use of visuals to engage students in learning Monitor effectiveness of professional learning using Common Feedback Forms Feedback forms to inform future PD goals.
-Area for growth: Functional literacy and functional numeracy skills of students By June 2021, 75% of secondary teachers will respond positively regarding the literacy learning engagement of students in their ME/DD ISP class.
-Age appropriate content to help to teach emergent literacy skills to students at various levels.
-Field superintendents, in collaboration with the Superintendent of Special Services will: By June 2021, 75% of elementary teachers will respond positively regarding the numeracy learning engagement of students in their ME/DD ISP class.
-Elementary ME/DD Numeracy Monitor school improvement planning that incorporates the learning needs of students with DD/ME Use of real math instruction to help students gain math skills Administrators will: Use of multi-sensory learning experiences to meet the needs of the students Monitor the implementation of IEP goals specific to the leaning profiles of students with DD/ME School & Classroom Leadership: Professional Learning, Collaboration and Engagement Offer adaptations to think, choose, move, talk and write while working through numeracy activities Teachers will: • Monitor students using assessment for learning strategies By June 2021, 75% of secondary teachers of the ME/DD ISP class will implement the use of Early Literacy Builder resource with students to address their functional literacy skills.
-Juneyes By June 2021, 75% of elementary teachers of the DD/ME program will implement the use of EQUALS program to address the functional numeracy skills of their students and increase student engagement.
+1 , DATA ANALYSIS SMART GOALS & TARGETS EVIDENCE BASED STRATEGIES MONITORING Report Card marks Alternative Report Cards Curriculum Teaching and Learning: A Focus on Assessment Practices Secondary ME/DD Literacy Use of visuals to engage students in Central staff will: Monitor effectiveness of professional learning using Learning Skills Anecdotal Comments By June 2021, 75% of secondary teachers will respond positively regarding the literacy learning engagement of students in their ME/DD ISP class.
+By June 2021, 75% of elementary teachers will respond positively regarding the numeracy learning engagement of students in their ME/DD ISP class.
+Age appropriate content to help to teach emergent literacy skills to students at Common Feedback Forms Field superintendents, in collaboration with the Feedback forms to inform 🗸 various levels Superintendent of Special Services will: Monitor school improvement planning that incorporates the learning needs of students with professional learning goals Elementary ME/DD Numeracy Use of real math instruction to help ME/DD Administrators will: Area for growth: Functional literacy and functional numeracy skills of students students gain math skills Use of multi-sensory learning experiences to meet the needs of the students Monitor the implementation of IEP goals specific to the learning profiles of students with ME/DD School & Classroom Leadership: Professional Learning, Collaboration and Engagement Offer adaptations to think, choose, move, talk and write while working through numeracy activities Teachers will: • Monitor students using assessment for learning By June 2021, 75 % of secondary teachers of the ME/DD ISP class will implement the use of Early Literacy Builder resource with students to address their functional literacy skills. strategies By June 2021, 75% of elementary teachers of the DD/ME program will implement the use of EQUALS program to address the functional numeracy skills of their students and increase student engagement.